seanox/pdf-service/README.md

 ## 4.0.0 202007xx (summary of the next version)
 BF: Generator: Correction of errors due to duplicate map entries
 BF: Service Render: Correction of errors if the template contains no header and no footer
+BF: Service Multiplex: Correction of the error-causing indentation of XML documents
 BF: Template Generate:Correction of errors due to duplicate map entries
 CR: Compare: Integral part of the API and PDF Tools
 CR: Compare: Optimization of the output of differences